'We should have roots here' - The Badger

 ‘We should have roots here’

 Sussex University allotment group, Roots, is facing another move; the third in six years.
-Currently located behind East Village, student gardeners may have to make way for new student accommodation.
+Currently located behind Park Village, student gardeners may have to make way for new student accommodation.

 The Allotment was originally based behind the now demolished East Slope site.
 Roots claim that they were given one day’s notice to move the plot, their equipment, and plants during the last move.
 The University have not yet confirmed or denied this.